RyanHaskins/RyanHaskins-Website/README.md

 Text: I wanted to make sure the information throughout the website was clear and easy to read.
 I went with a standard font and the font colour black as this stands out the most.
 The reason why i used sans-serif as my back up option is because it’s compatible with most web browsers.

 Images: I wanted to keep the website looking clear and readable so I didn’t use many pictures.
 I believe too many pictures distract the user from the information on the page.
 I used images where I thought they were necessary and helped improve the look of the page.
-The reasons why I chose these images.
 The home page image was of a stick figure because it helped show the website is about a person without having to use a picture of myself.
 I didn't want to use other people as a well-known person because then people would expect the website to be related to that person.
 A stick figure isn't any single person but can be used as a representation of somebody.
 This means i can relate the website about myself without having to use a picture of myself.

-I used the superhero image to represent a drive to improvement which i spoke about on the CV page.
-I chose this because i felt it represented a motivational type of image.
-I also used this picture because it was an eye catching image that helped make the page more attractive and brought a lot more colour to it.
-I chose not to use any images on the Bio page because i didn't think it was necessary.

 Navigation bar: For the majority of the project i had the navigation bar directly above the website title.
 It looked tidy and clear but i wanted to add a quirky unique touch to the website.
 With this in mind i tried to offset the navigation bar with the website title.
 I believe it accomplishes the purpose of adding my own touch to the website.